 Why You Should Use A Metronome

-Metronomes are most commonly used while practicing because it can help you improve your sense of time, build rhythmic consistency, and also clean up your technique.
+Metronomes are most commonly used while practicing because they can help you improve your sense of time, build rhythmic consistency, and also clean up your technique.
 You’ve probably heard people say that you should learn how to play something slowly before you play it fast, and this is because it will help you develop the motor patterns needed to execute passages efficiently.

 Starting out too quickly with something you’re not familiar with can lead to sloppy guitar playing that can only be fixed by training at slower speeds, so it’s best to do it properly from the beginning so you will be less likely to need to go back and correct yourself.
 Playing fast is fun, but having speed and being able to play cleanly is even better, and increasing the metronome gradually will help you get there.

-These handy devices are without a doubt very useful on an individual basis and it’s highly recommended you use one when you can, but if you’re performing with your band, it can make a world of difference in cohesiveness.
+These handy devices are, without a doubt, very useful on an individual basis and it’s highly recommended you use one when you can, but if you’re performing with your band, it can make a world of difference in cohesiveness.
 The metronome isn’t just for your drummer to use during band practice, and if you have the tools to do so, like having in-ear monitors or headphones, feeding a click track to each member can help everyone really lock into the beat.

 There are many players across all instruments who refused to play with metronomes, and I think you are doing a huge disservice to yourself and potential bandmates in the future by not getting acquainted with this skill.

-One of the biggest metronome myths out there is that people believe that you will become robotic, or lose your feel and soul in your playing.
-This is far from the truth; rather, by working with a metronome you will increase your rhythmic vocabulary and sense of time so that you can become more expressive.
-Your rhythm and lead guitar playing will both become tighter and more coherent which will lead to a better sound overall.
+One of the biggest metronome myths out there is that people believe that you will become robotic or lose your feel and soul in your playing.
+This is far from the truth; rather, by working with a metronome, you will increase your rhythmic vocabulary and sense of time so that you can become more expressive.
+Your rhythm and lead guitar playing will both become tighter and more coherent, which will lead to a better sound overall.